Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/using-custom-fields-and-task-types.md

 <img src="../images/convert-to-button.png" alt="Convert to button" class="responsive-img" width="90%" />

-or you can:
+You can also change the task type when you:

-1. Click/tap on the + field button in the task list in the top right corner.
+1. Click/tap on the **+** field button in the task list in the top right corner.

 2. Here you can toggle on/off existing fields or create new fields in the task list.
 To create a custom field, click/tap on **+Add Field**.